Kuanhao-Chao/splam/docs/source/content/generalization.rst

 Step 1: Preparing your input files
 ------------------------------------

 For non-human species, you need four files for running Splam.
 It is very similar to the :ref:`human analysis workflow <annotation-prepare-input>`, with the only difference being that you need to prepare an additional file which tells Splam the length of each chromosome.
 This information helps Splam to handle introns that are at the ends of chromosome, and is built-in for humans, but not other species.
-The following four files are toy datasets that we are going to use in the tutorial:

 .. admonition:: Input files
    :class: note